LabNNL/neurobiomech_software/README.md

 # Stimwalker - Stimulating the rehabilitation

-`Stimwalker` is a piece of software designed to help clinicians during physical rehab using functional electrical stimulation.
+`Stimwalker` is a piece of software designed to help clinicians and researche during using transcranial magnetic stimulation as well as functional electrical stimulation.

 ## Status
 | Type | Status |